AliMamdouh2025/STM_Tranning_Advanced/Simple_Linux_Distro.md

 ## Notes

-📋 The minimal Linux system boots with a custom kernel and BusyBox-based utilities.
+📋 The Simple Linux system boots with a custom kernel and BusyBox-based utilities.
 The `init` script in the RootFS handles the initial process setup, mounting filesystems, and starting an interactive shell.

 ## References

 🎥 Original tutorial and steps are based on this [guide](https://lukaszgemborowski.github.io/articles/minimalistic-linux-system-on-qemu-arm.html).

+## Video
+##